-Our first data source for investor holdings is Thomson Reuters (TR) S34 database, which consolidates the "13(f)" filings required by the SEC for all investment managers with over \$100 million in holdings among a list of "13(f) securities."10 The filings are quarterly and mandatory.
-These data are available to researchers through Wharton Research Data Services (WRDS) and span the period from 1980-2017.
-There are some documented data issues in of Cadbury), a member of both the NASDAQ-100 and S&P 500 Indices; Hershey an S&P 500 component; Mars, one of the largest privately held firms in the world; and Nestle which is traded on the Swiss stock exchange.
+Our first data source for investor holdings is Thomson Reuters (TR) S34 database, which consolidates the "13(f)" filings required by the SEC for all investment managers with over \$100 million in holdings among a list of "13(f) securities."
+The filings are quarterly and mandatory.
+These data are available to researchers through Wharton Research Data Services (WRDS) and span the period from 1980 to 2017.
+There are some documented data issues in the S34 database, particularly in later years.
+We augment this ownership data by scraping the data ourselves from the SEC filings.
+These data are available from 1999 onwards (when the SEC started requiring electronic filing), though they are much more reliable beginning in mid-2013 when the filings were required to be in XML format.
+We also gather data on prices and shares outstanding from the Center for Research in Security Prices (CRSP).

-9We exclude a total of 49 firms for using dual-class shares throughout our sample.
-These tend to be relatively recent entrants, which is our sample falls somewhat more steeply below 500 constituents in later years, as seen in Figure 2.
+$^{^{12}}$ We exclude a total of 49 firms for using dual-class shares throughout our sample.
+These tend to be relatively recent entrants, which in our sample falls somewhat more steeply below 500 constituents in later years, as seen in Figure 2.

-10The SEC publishes a quarterly list of 13(f) securities whose holdings must be reported.
+13The SEC publishes a quarterly list of 13(f) securities whose holdings must be reported.